 The Company will require additional financing to implement its business plan.
 The Company may raise additional funds through gap financing, debt financing and/or subsequent equity financing.
 The Company may also borrow funds from a financial institution(s) using the assets of the Company as security for said loan(s).
 The Company may also obtain additional financing through certain government subsidies or tax incentives available in certain geographic areas, if available, at the Company's discretion.
-Failure to obtain such additional capital on terms acceptable to the Company from getting its products to the marketplace, achieving profitability or enabling the Company to pay distributions to its shareholders.
-There is no assurance that the Company to arrange financing in the future will depend in part upon the prevailing capital market conditions as well as the business performance of the Company.
-There can be no assurance that the Company will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company may change and shareholders may suffer additional dilution.
-There can be no assurance that the Company suffer additional dilution.
-There can be no assurance that the Company suffer additional dilution.
+Failure to obtain such additional capital on terms acceptable to the Company could restrict its ability to implement its growth plans.
+Further, a shortage of funds may prevent or delay the Company from getting its products to the marketplace, achieving profitability or enabling the Company to pay distributions to its shareholders.
+There is no assurance that the Company will have adequate capital to conduct its business or satisfy its financial obligations.
+The ability of the Company to arrange financing in the future will depend in part upon the prevailing capital market conditions as well as the business performance of the Company.
+There can be no assurance that the Company will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company.
+If additional financing is raised by the issuance of sharesfrom the treasury of the Company, control of the Company may change and shareholders may suffer additional dilution.
 There can be no assurance that the Company will generate cash flow from operations necessary to support the continuing operations of the Company.